vue-generators/vue-form-generator-docs/installation.md

 ### Dependencies

-VueFormGenerator use [fecha](https://github.com/taylorhakes/fecha) and [lodash](https://lodash.com/) internally.
+VueFormGenerator uses [fecha](https://github.com/taylorhakes/fecha) and [lodash](https://lodash.com/) internally.

-While core fields don't need external dependencies, optional fields may need other libraries.
+While core fields don't need external dependencies, optional fields in the full package may need additional libraries.
-These dependency fall in two camp: jQuery or Vanilla.
-You can find almost the same functionality in both flavor.
+These dependencies fall into two camps: jQuery or Vanilla.
+You can find almost the same functionality in both flavors.
 That way, it's your choice to depend on jQuery or not.

 | Field type | jQuery | Vanilla |